dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Application/ReadMe.Application.md

 Manual mapping is way faster than mapping done by external libraries like automapper.
 Therefore, manual mapping is done in "Mapping" folder.

-**Moreover, manual mapping plays a significant role in using the repository pattern.**
+**Moreover, manual mapping plays a significant role when using the repository pattern.**

 Problem statement:
 1. Persistence layer should not have access to response dtos (like **ProductResponse**)